 iFit is awesome

-The VR25 comes bundled with a year’s family pass to the world of iFit.
+The VR25 comes bundled with a one-month family pass to the world of iFit.
 You’ll need to sign up but it’s a quick and simple process.
 Once you’re in you’ll be able to do a whole host of things such as:

 - Daily classes